Nanyuki: Economy and overview

 A city park lies in the centre of the town and two rivers, the Nanyuki and LikiI Rivers, pass through it.
-The Equator passes through the southern part of Nanyuki.
+The equator passes through the southern part of Nanyuki.
 One crosses it when approaching Nanyuki on the A2 from the south.
 This spot is popular with tourists who have themselves photographed there.
-Some people are usually at hand to show them the supposed effect of the Coriolis force, which they say makes draining water swirl clockwise or anticlockwise depending on whether one is on the northern or southern hemisphere, though as noted in the article about the Coriolis force, the effect is detectable only in the laboratory and the "demonstrations" at the Equator are merely engaging diversions.
+Some people are usually at hand to show them the supposed effect of the Coriolis force, which they say makes draining water swirl clockwise or anticlockwise depending on whether one is on the northern or southern hemisphere, though as noted in the article about the Coriolis force, the effect is detectable only in the laboratory and the "demonstrations" at the equator are merely engaging diversions.

 Tourism

 The airport lies 6.5 km south of the town along the highway to Nairobi and serves light aircraft.
 There are regular flights operated by Air Kenya, Safarilink and Fly SAX, which is convenient for businessmen and tourists.
-The town is also served by a paved road from Nairobi, and northward to northern Kenya.
+The town is connected by a paved road from Nairobi, and northward to northern Kenya.

 Tourists can visit a number of parks and reserves in the vicinity of Nanyuki, the most obvious one being Mount Kenya National Park, the Mount Kenya Wildlife Conservancy and the Fairmont Mount Kenya Safari Club which hosts large numbers of tourists seeking a luxury safari experience.
 The hotel has 120 luxury rooms with views of Mount Kenya alongside the Mount Kenya Wildlife Conservancy, which together with the William Holden Wildlife Foundation aims to breed and reintroduce the endangered bongo back into the area.
 Others are Ol Pejeta Conservancy, Sights further away include Lewa Wildlife Conservancy, Aberdare National Park, Samburu National Reserve and Shaba National Reserve.

 Nanyuki has some of the cleanest water in Kenya because the source originates from Mt.
 Kenya.
 The entire water system is gravity fed, from the supply to the sewer system.